italoboy/HomeWeatherNow/README.md

 Check screenshot for more info.

-Don't change anything in Transpare Script.
+Don't change anything in Transparent Script.